 Cocker Spaniel Personality & Temperament Overview

-Cocker Spaniels are known for their level-headed personalities and affectionate temperaments.
+A Cocker Spaniel’s temperament is known for having level-headed personalities and being affectionate.
 The devoted breed loves doing everything with his family.
 Although Cocker Spaniels are soft and cuddly, they are quite active dogs.
 Cocker Spaniels have a hunting instinct that they inherited from their ancestors.
 You may find your pet with his nose to the ground trying to track things from time to time.

 Another common personality trait of Cocker Spaniels is their sensitivity.
 They may cower or shy away from angry owners, which should be taken into account when considering the best way to train your Cocker Spaniel.
 Without proper canine socialization, the breed will become timid and will not respond as well to training and obedience lessons.